All Episodes

 I told them to stop.

-Oh, that really, I'm sure scared and intimidated everybody.
+Oh, that really, I'm sure, scared and intimidated everybody.

-Um, you know, maybe Hillary shouldn't have had a private email server set up.
+You know, maybe Hillary shouldn't have had a private email server set up.

 Maybe she shouldn't have lied about sending or receiving classified information.

-Maybe they maybe we should look into whether or not the WikiLeaks friend of Julian Assange who said this was given to them near America University in a wooded area by a disgruntled Democrat who happened to believe that Bernie Sanders was cheated and was appalled at the corruption at the Clinton Foundation.
+Maybe they, maybe we should look into whether or not the Wikileaks friend of Julian Assange, who said this was given to them near America University in a wooded area by a disgruntled Democrat who happened to believe that Bernie Sanders was cheated and was appalled at the corruption at the Clinton Foundation.

-And by the way, if it's so horrible for outside countries to influence foreign elections, well, maybe the president, that would be President Obama, shouldn't have sent taxpayer to money to campaign to oust Benjamin Netanyahu like they did to this one voice group,
+And by the way, if it's so horrible for outside countries to influence foreign elections, well, maybe the president, that would be President Obama, shouldn't have sent taxpayer money to campaign to oust Benjamin Netanyahu like they did to this one voice group, which ostensibly was used to support efforts to back the Israeli-Palestinian peace settlement negotiations.

-which ostensibly was used to support efforts to back the Israeli Palestinian peace settlement negotiations, but in reality, the money was used to build a voter database against BB, train activists against BB, hire a political consulting firm with ties to Obama's campaign, all of which set the stage for an anti-Netanyahu campaign.
+But in reality, the money was used to build a voter database against BB, train activists against BB, hire a political consulting firm with ties to Obama's campaign, all of which set the stage for an anti-Netanyahu campaign.

-So I guess what's good for the goose is good for the gander if you even believe the Russian conspiracy and uh everything that they're trying to say here.
+So I guess what's good for the goose is good for the gander if you even believe the Russian conspiracy and everything that they're trying to say here.

 You know, for example, was the media not supposed to cover WikiLeaks?